smarr/ReBench/README.md

             - Bench1
             - Bench2

-# a set of executables use for the benchmark execution
+# a set of executables for the benchmark execution
 executors:
     MyBin1:
         path: bin